intuitive eating for teens title image

 13. Teach Your Teen About Diet Culture

-According to Alissa Rumsey, a Registered Dietitian and author of Unapologetic Eating, diet culture is a system of beliefs in the Western culture that equates thinness to health, happiness, attractiveness, and worthiness.
+According to Alissa Rumsey, a Registered Dietitian and author of Unapologetic Eating, diet culture is a system of beliefs in Western culture that equates thinness to health, happiness, attractiveness, and worthiness.
 (3)

 Diet culture is the reason we have to learn about intuitive eating.
 Without diet culture, intuitive eating would just be eating!
 So learn about diet culture.
 Then teach your kids about diet culture.